Thinkwise/docs/docs/iam_dev/applications.md

 *Create an application*

 The *Sequence number* determines the order in which the applications are listed in the user interfaces.
 An application will only show if the *Active* option is checked.
-Only activate an application after it has been completely set up.
+Only activate an application after it has been set up completely.

 The *Environment* group shows for which platforms the application is available and the alias used for the Indicium OData API.